 S.T.E.M.
-Center: Discoveries abound at the STEM center, where the possibilities are endless.
+Center: Discoveries abound at the STEM center, where endless possibilities exist.
 With science experiments blowing up, bouncing out of control, or becoming slimy, there is plenty of fun to be found here for Mad Scientists of all ages!

-You can also choose to return to this area on the program choice form to focus on robotics (coding), Electrifying fun, Carpenter 500 (RC trucks), and Space.
+You can also return to this area on the program choice form to focus on robotics (coding), Electrifying fun, Carpenter 500 (RC trucks), and Space.